InfinniPlatform/InfinniUI.readthedocs.org/docs/source/Core/DataSources/BaseDataSource/BaseDataSource.onErrorValidator.rst

     BaseDataSource.onErrorValidator(
       function(context, args) {
-        alert('Validation result does not have any errors: ' + args.value.isValid);
+        alert('Validation result does not have any errors: ' + args.value.IsValid);
       }
     );